 Where the Group holds less than 20% of voting rights in an investment but the Group has the power to exercise significant influence, such an investment is treated as an associate.
-More information is disclosed in note 21.
-In the opposite situation where the Group holds over 20% of voting rights (but not over 50%) and the Group does not exercise significant influence, the investment is treated as a FV through OCI investment.
-Details are given in note 24.
+More information is disclosed in note 19.
+In the opposite situation where the Group holds over 20% of voting rights (but not over 50%) and the Group does not exercise significant influence, the investment is treated as an OCI investment.
+Details are given in note 22.

 NZ IAS 1.117 An entity shall disclose material accounting policy information (see paragraph 7).
-Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general-purpose financial statements make on the basis of those financial statements.
-NZ IAS 1.117A-117E Refer to the beginning of Note 44 for the requirements of NZ IAS 1.117A-117E.
+Accounting policy information is material if, when considered together with other information included in an entity's financial statements, it can reasonably be expected to influence decisions that the primary users of general purpose financial statements make on the basis of entity's accounting policies.

+NZ IAS 1.117A-117E Refer to the beginning of Note 41 for the requirements of NZ IAS 1.117A-

 NZ IAS 1.122 Disclose significant judgements management has made in applying the